gurung-p/evergreen-plant-power_bi_data_analysis_project/README.md

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:
 - The collected data is complete and correct.
-- According to the dataset, sales data for 2024 is available uo to April.
+- According to the dataset, sales data for 2024 is available up to April.
 Therefore, it has been assumed that the business year remains in progress.
 - Null values in the dataset were cleaned up for clarity and reporting as appropriate.

 ## References